Applied-Machine-Learning-2021/final-project-uark-team-6/README.md

 In making this model pipeline, we would use the 3 prior years as our training data.
 This pipeline would take the years of data and go over it in a series of sequences, each sequence containing 240 days.
 This sequence of data would then give us the value of the stock.
 Our model has 60% to 70% training accuracy.
-Our predictor would advice for a long investment on either Comcast Company or Adobe, and a short investment on either Protector Gamble Company or Salesforce.
+Our predictor would advise for a long investment on either Comcast Company or Adobe, and a short investment on either Protector Gamble Company or Salesforce.
 Although this type of predictor is difficult to generalize, our future work would be to include sentimental analysis, web scraping, and Beautiful soup for real